lirios/fluid/README.md

  * `LIRI_INSTALL_PREFIX=/path/to/install` (for example `/opt/liri` or `/usr`)
  * `CONFIG+=debug` if you want a debug build

+Use `make distclean` from inside your `build` directory to clean up.
+You need to do this before rerunning `qmake` with different options.

 ### Build with CMake

 If you decide to build with CMake you will need the following modules installed: